 The garden is laid out on terraces so this may be unsuitable for toddlers.

-There is simply a wealth of things to do in Nice – it is one of France’s biggest cities and is only second to Paris in the number of museums and galleries.
+There is simply a wealth of things to do in Nice, 20km away – it is one of France’s biggest cities and is only second to Paris in the number of museums and galleries.

 Good car park on the east side of Nice with Park and Ride (on A8 going towards Monaco/Genes exit at Nice Nord/Las Planas and park at Las Planas Parcazur and take the tram into Nice).

 Promenade des Anglais epitomizes Nice and the French Riviera in general – bordering the rich blue-green sea with the stunning art-deco facades it bustles with life – cafes, pebble beaches often with delightful beach-front restaurants and royal blue sun loungers you can hire for the day to relax in, people cycling, roller-blading, walking and jogging along it.
 There is an atmosphere of ‘joie de vivre’ and it’s not surprising considering even in late autumn (end of October) temperatures reach 25 degrees!